 Mandatory corporate compliance costs will normally be between DKK10,000 and DKK25,000 annually for a simple small company.

-The agreed period of non-terminability varies depending on the type of lease and the landlord’s investments in preparing the premises for the tenant.
+The agreed period of non-terminability generally varies depending on the type of lease and the landlord’s investments in preparing the premises for the tenant.
+A long period in the Danish market is 20 years.
 The agreed period is usually twice as long for the landlord.
 Besides termination for breach, the landlord has very limited rights to terminate the lease upon the expiry of an agreed non-terminability period.